stuckingravity/Aviation-Ops-Data-Analysis/README.md

 When I first got this case study, my instinct was: **pandas + matplotlib, just power through it** — EDA, cleaning, calculations, charts, done.
 That would've been the fastest path.

-But as I started working, I thought: **If this is supposed to simulate real work, why not use a real workflow?**
+But as I started working, I soon realize 2 things: **If this is supposed to simulate real work, why not use a real workflow? & Am I thinking too student**

 So I switched gears:
 Python for cleaning (had to parse those datetime strings) ↓
 SQL for KPIs (show query skills — this role needs a lot of dbt anyway) ↓
-Interactive Dashboard
+Interactive Dashboard **Visualization is important!(I have 2 iterations on this)** ↓
-↓
 Presentation (tell the story to both airline ops and Tarmac's product team)